| Troops

 State (South Asia), Carl.
 F. Inderfurth and Alan Larsen,

 Under Secretary of State for Economics and Business.
+LISL described itself as a licenced

 telecommunications operator providing among others